|

 which the new culfs authority was founded.
 What began as a hoax,

-became a trap even to those who believed themselves to
+became a trap even to those who believed themselves to be the

 spiritual heirs of the mystery religion and took to themselves the